contact sales: (855) FLUENT-8or(855) 358-3688

 Data Updates

-How often is the data updated and what needs to be done for this?
-The update frequency depends on the type of data being updated, but, for example, for some cloud data stores (such as OneDrive service files), Power BI checks the source about once per hour.
-However, it is worth remembering that the packages themselves are the same OneDrive updated about once a day.
-And, of course, you can customize the update time at will or update the report on a newly modified file at any time manually.
+How often is the data updated, and what needs to be done for this?
+The update frequency depends on the type of data being updated.
+But, for example, for some cloud data stores (such as OneDrive service files), Power BI checks the source about once per hour.
+However, it is worth remembering that the packages are the same OneDrive, updated about once daily.
+And, of course, you can customize the update time at will or manually update the report on a newly modified file at any time.

-The answer to the question “what is needed for updates” also depends on the type of data.
-Sometimes nothing is required for this, and sometimes you will have to use the Power BI Gateway personal gateway.
-This is such a secure data transfer bridge, which, for example, will be needed to update Excel spreadsheet data located on a local disk.
+The answer to the question “What is needed for updates” also depends on the data type.
+Sometimes nothing is required, and sometimes you must use the Power BI Gateway personal gateway.
+This is a secure data transfer bridge, which, for example, will be needed to update Excel spreadsheet data on a local disk.
 Or to configure updates.
 We will also tell you more about the gateway in the data update article.
 Or contact the professionals if you can not wait.

 Data Types

-So, we come to the most interesting, to the data types that Power BI is friends with.
+So, we come to the most exciting data types that Power BI is familiar with.
 We combined them into groups — files, content packs, and databases.
-If you are upset by the small number of data types to which you can connect directly through Power BI, once again we draw your attention to the fact that is using Power BI Desktop, you get about fifty new features.
+If you are upset by the small number of data types to which you can connect directly through Power BI, once again, we draw your attention to the fact that by using Power BI Desktop, you get about fifty new features.
 It just takes a little more extra action.
 And, perhaps, the help of a specialist.
 To cover the maximum amount of data you can access and not be limited to Power BI alone.
-With Power Bi Desktop, data loading is divided into the File, Database, Azure, and Other categories.
+Power BI Desktop divides data loading into the File, Database, Azure, and Other categories.

-• Some files are uploaded to Power BI without problems (for example, Excel tables or PBI files), some (regular .txt or .xml tables) need to be converted first.
+• Some files are uploaded to Power BI without problems (for example, Excel tables or PBI files), and some (regular .txt or .xml tables) must be converted first.
 The File category in the Power BI Desktop download menu offers the following data options for the connection: Excel, CSV, XML, Text, JSON, and Folder.

 Better, Faster, Stronger with Custom-Made Solutions

-As you can see, with the right amount of knowledge, beautiful and useful analytics using Power Bi can be pulled from a diverse number of data sources.
+As you can see, with the right amount of knowledge, beautiful and valuable Power BI analytics can be pulled from diverse data sources.
 However, it can get even better than that with “Content Packs.”
 “Data packaging” is incredibly convenient.
 You need to get started.
 As, sorry for the comparison, an “Easy bake cake mix.”
 You can’t even download it.
 There are often restrictions on using packages.
-For the services of organizations, it is necessary to use the Power BI Pro version.
+For organizations, it is necessary to use the Power BI Pro version.

-If you are using Project Online, then everything is simple for you – take FluentPro’s ready to use.
-If you wish, you can connect to almost any data source that supports the OData protocol (and their absolute majority).
-Plus, you can make any local databases that are not in the cloud, but a data source.
+If you use Project Online, everything is simple – take FluentPro’s ready-to-use.
+If you wish, you can connect to almost any data source that supports the OData protocol (and the absolute majority).
+Plus, you can make any local databases not in the cloud but a data source.
 For example, FluentPro has the “Cake Mix” for you.
-More so, if you need something custom, then they can “attach” practically anything, and their consultants will help you to make both custom “made changes.”
+More so, if you need something custom, they can “attach” practically anything, and their consultants will help you make both custom “made changes.”
 Like, create your own data set.
 One of our clients has asked to add Financials* into Power BI reporting capabilities.
 So, we’ve created a Power BI+Financials conjunction.
-This is a standard feature of our Power BI for Project Online packs, available to everyone, but initially, its development was commissioned by one of the clients.
+This is a standard feature of our Power BI for Project Online packs, available to everyone.
+But initially, its development was commissioned by one of the clients.

-* FluentPro Financials is a financial management app that provides a seamless experience of project budgeting, gives full control over your project finances, and improves profitability.
+* FluentPro Financials is a financial management app that provides a seamless experience of project budgeting.
+In addition, it gives full control over your project finances and improves profitability.
 Helps with estimation, planning, budgeting, project finances monitoring, and control

 Power BI Desktop features

 • “Azure” Power BI Desktop.
-Power BI Desktop provides solid connectivity and integration with Azure services, so this data connection option is even highlighted in a separate section of the menu.
+Power BI Desktop provides solid connectivity and integration with Azure services.
+So this data connection option is even highlighted in a separate menu section.
 It includes the following connection options: Microsoft Azure SQL database, Microsoft Azure SQL data store, Microsoft Azure Marketplace, Microsoft Azure HDInsight, Microsoft Azure Blob Storage, Microsoft Azure Tabular Storage.
 And to the listed three more beta versions of products: Azure HD Insight Spark, Microsoft Azure DocumentDB, and Microsoft Azure Data Lake Storage.
-In general, there

 Schedule a free consultation